Sunny Day Real Estate: Early years

 In 1992, guitarist Dan Hoerner and bassist Nate Mendel met when they became housemates at the University of Washington.
 After jam sessions, they decided to form a band and sought a drummer, eventually deciding to invite William Goldsmith.
 Goldsmith played in many bands but decided to join the duo's project.
 They released a demo tape under the name "Empty Set".
 Post-release, the band changed their name from Empty Set to Chewbacca Kaboom, upon realization that a band with the name Empty Set already existed.
 However, when another demo tape was released, the new name earned them little attention, and it was yet again subject to change, this time to One Day I Stopped Breathing.
 The band eventually settled on the name Sunny Day Real Estate.
-Mendel stated the band's name "was just a random thought that popped into my head that came from a Talking Heads song, '(Nothing But) Flowers' ".
+Mendel stated the band's name "was just a random thought that popped into my head that came from a Talking Heads song, '(Nothing But) Flowers'".
 He felt that since the band's outlook on the world saw that every possible thing was becoming a commodity to be bought and sold, it was possible that one day, people would even start selling sunny days.
-The lyrics made him ponder about what could be sold as property, and come up with the commercialization of sunny days.
+The lyrics made him ponder what could be sold as property, and come up with the commercialization of sunny days.

 The newly baptized band started as an instrumental outfit, but decided to add a singer.
 After testing with a female vocalist, Hoerner decided to start singing.
 The band recorded a self-released two-song 7-inch single called Flatland Spider.
-Afterwards Mendel took a break to tour with another band, Christ on a Crutch.
+Afterwards Mendel took a break to tour with local band Christ on a Crutch.
 Goldsmith called his high school friend Jeremy Enigk to play along with them in a new project, Thief, Steal Me a Peach, in which Hoerner played bass and Enigk played guitar.
+After Mendel returned from tour, Hoerner convinced him to let Enigk join Sunny Day Real Estate on vocals and guitar.

-Despite Mendel's objections, Enigk became a full-time member, and before long, Enigk ascended to become the frontman of the band.
-Where Hoerner's vocal style had been in the rougher, hardcore vein, Enigk's vocals were higher-pitched.
+Early on, the band's influences included Dischord Records bands like Rites of Spring, Shudder to Think, Nomeansno, Christ on a Crutch, the Hated, Treepeople, Lungfish and Fugazi.
+Where Hoerner's vocal style had been in the rougher, hardcore vein, Enigk's vocals were higher-pitched, inspired by Shudder to Think singer Craig Wedren.
 The musicians also decided to add slower tempos and more groove to their songs.
 The band's new style went on to shape what music fans and journalists alike consider the "indie-emo sound."
 Emotional hardcore being a style initiated in the late 1980s saw a divergence in sound with bands like Sunny Day Real Estate who strayed away from the hardcore tendencies of original emotional hardcore or emo while keeping some of the intensity and stylistic motifs.